 - Then, lower the heat to medium-low, cover and simmer 30 minutes to let the flavors develop and come together, stir occasionally.

 - Raise the heat to medium, add the red and black beans to the pot, stir.
 Cook the chili, half-covered, until it starts to simmer.
-Then, uncover the pot and cook for 45-55 minutes (longer if needed) until the chili thickens.
+Then, uncover the pot and cook for 45-55 minutes (longer if needed) until it thickens.

 - Stir occasionally at first.
 As the chili thickens and reduces, stir more often to prevent sticking on the bottom.
-Also, keep the chili at a simmer, lower the heat to medium-low (or further) if it starts boiling too vigorously.
+Also, keep it at a simmer, lower the heat to medium-low (or further) if it starts boiling too vigorously.

-- Taste the beef and bean chili and add salt if needed.
+- Taste and add salt if needed.
 As a reference we added ¼ teaspoon to ours.

 - Serve with your favorite toppings and enjoy!